The Latest Zelos Swordfish-Hands-On Review

 Zelos Swordfish

 The Zelos Swordfish is still a well-made, well-designed, and affordable piece.
 If you caught this watch at the launch price, it was actually $299.
 Currently, at the time of writing this review, the Ember Orange and many of the other colors are sold out, as they sold out during the launch, which I believe was 2-3 weeks.
 This is kind of a preorder, but more of a very short preorder, as the watches are already in ongoing production.
 At this time, the price is $399, which is still a great price for all the watch offers, and while this orange color may not be my favorite, I can’t deny the appeal, and of course, there are many other colors and dials available.
 These days, we all want as much as we can get for our money, and it’s great to see that Zelos is putting out great watches for well under $500.
-Even though each batch sells out relatively quickly, I imagine we will see a new, slightly upgraded Swordfish again soon, as this model seems to be a big seller, and it’s easy to see why.
+Even though each batch sells out relatively quickly, I imagine we will see a new, slightly upgraded Swordfish again soon, as this model seems to be a big seller, and it’s easy to see why.ย

-Leave a Reply
+Leave a Comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.